aerospike/aerospike-client-python/BUILD.md

 LD_PRELOAD=/lib/x86_64-linux-gnu/libasan.so.6 python3 -c "import aerospike"
 ```

+This is only supported for building with GCC.

 ### Troubleshooting macOS

 In some versions of macOS, Python 2.7 is installed as ``python`` with